Share your insights

 • Early diagnosis and treatment are crucial for preventing chronic symptoms.

-• MRI is the preferred diagnostic tool for visualizing nerve compression.
+• MRI is the preferred diagnostic tool for visualising nerve compression.

 • Conservative management is effective for most patients.